Acne returning when coming off the pill

 Will coming off the pill cause acne?

 No, coming off the pill won’t cause acne.
-But coming off the pill will unmask any acne problems that the pill itself was suppressing.
-If you saw your skin worsen on progestogen-only contraception, coming off it or switching to a combined method or non-hormonal method may improve it.
+But coming off the pill will unmask any acne problems that the pill was treating.
+If your skin worsens on progestogen-only contraception, coming off it or switching to a combined method or non-hormonal method may improve it.

 Managing post-pill acne